EMSAGER/movie_app/README.md

 # movie_app
 Rate your favorite movies.
 Add the movie title and rating.
-O is the lowest and 10 is the highest.
+0 is the lowest and 10 is the highest.